RedstoneSC/FNF-RedstoneEngine/README.md

 ## Freeplay sections

-* Make's it possible to play either mod's or the base game for FNF ** Mods section can be enabled as soon you enable mods, in the mods menu state
+* Make's it possible to play either mod's the base game for FNF.

+While being a work in progress

 ![](https://user-images.githubusercontent.com/107285739/185763286-bc7a47a2-7f5f-4feb-97a2-64de38c80e73.png)